srobotta/moodle-report_ldapaccounts/README.md

 an user.
 Imagine the use case that the LDAP directory contains person and institution items, both having an email field.
 In this setting the query might contain additional conditions e.g. `(objectClass=person)` to select the person items only.

+The setting "Enable logging" is to log all the communication between Moodle and the LDAP service.
+This is indented for debug reasons and should not be enabled unless necessary (see also notes on Privacy below).

 ## Privacy